UMAprotocol/docs/docs/developers/deploy-on-polygon.md

 The method to deploy onto mainnet is the exact same as with Mumbai, with a few key items to note.
 Your `url`, `lspCreatorAddress` and `financialProductLibrary` will need to be amended for use on Polygon mainnet.
 Since the library addresses are different between the networks.

-All the required Polygon Mainnet addresses can be seen on our [Github repo](https://github.com/UMAprotocol/protocol/blob/master/packages/core/networks/137.json) however to give you a quick reference here are a few key contracts to use.
+All the required Polygon Mainnet addresses can be seen on our [Github repo](https://github.com/UMAprotocol/protocol/blob/master/packages/core/networks/137.json) with the most important items in the list for specific launch are:

-- `Polygon LongShortPairCreator:` 0x3e665D15425fAee14eEF53B9caaa0762b243911a
+- `Polygon LongShortPairCreator`
-- `BinaryOptionLongShortPairFinancialProductLibrary:` 0xda768D869f1e89ea005cde7e1dBf630ff9307F33
+- `BinaryOptionLongShortPairFinancialProductLibrary`
-- `CoveredCallLongShortPairFinancialProductLibrary:` 0x3F62D7F4Be7671cc93BCDFE7A3Dd900FEC4b5025
+- `CoveredCallLongShortPairFinancialProductLibrary`
-- `LinearLongShortPairFinancialProductLibrary:` 0xcFF28e9E83cEc1BCa8D8619dC7eA60244b433502
+- `LinearLongShortPairFinancialProductLibrary`
-- `RangeBondLongShortPairFinancialProductLibrary:` 0x7A9Bbd278b40f90F1269cB3a9D94a63333febdD4
+- `RangeBondLongShortPairFinancialProductLibrary`

 Please note that the script will deploy to the network that your node URL is for.
 If using Infura for a Polygon deployment, `YOUR_NODE_URL` will follow this format: